mayaanayak/C-HDL/README.md

 > delete <name>
 ```

-`wire` and `unwrite` will create and remove a connection from `<name_one>` to `<name_two>`.
+`wire` and `unwire` will create and remove a connection from `<name_one>` to `<name_two>`.
 Registers cannot have inputs, and monitors cannot have outputs.
 It also forbids the same module attaching itself multiple times to another module.

 ```
 > wire <name_one> <name_two>